JiazhengZhang/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently a postgraduate student in the School of Electronic, Information and Communications, HUST.
+It is my pleasure to be supervised by [Prof. Bang Wang](http://eic.hust.edu.cn/teacher/wangbang/index.htm).
 My research interests include social network analysis, data mining and graph representation learning.
-It is my pleasure to be supervised by [Prof. Bang Wang](https://eic.hust.edu.cn/teacher/wangbang/index.htm).

 In my free time, I enjoy basketball, music, photography and travelling.
 Feel free to contact me for brainstorming.